prlakerveld/mec/README.md

 The code can be run directly from a checkout, no install process is required however some non-core python libs might be needed.
 In Windows, these packages can be obtained by running get_py_packages.bat (tested with Python 3.8 and 3.9)

-A config file is required and should contain at least the credentials used to authenticate against the MyEnergi severs,
+A config file is required and should contain at least the credentials used to authenticate against the MyEnergi severs, a template is included in the checkout, fill in the required parameters and rename it to config

 ```
 username: <serial number of Hub>